-Once your company has decided which method to use, it is worth using the same method each year.
-If you are unsure which method your company should use, you may need to speak to your accountant.
+Once your company has decided which method to use, it is worth using the same process each year.
+To determine which method to use, you need to look at whether the asset will depreciate quickly to start or lose the same value each year.
+If you are unsure about which method your company should use, you may need to speak to your accountant.

 There are specific software packages to calculate your depreciation.
 If you are using accounting software, have a look to see if it has the feature, this may save time.
 We have also developed a depreciation schedule, which you can download and use.

 Xero has an excellent asset and depreciation feature.
 When you set up an asset, you can set the depreciation rate.
 It will then calculate it for you and post the figures to the accounts.
 It saves keeping separate records.